 “I was making headway, but it was taking a long time,” she said.

-Then she found out that the Search for Jesus team would be nearby in Atlanta, Ga., to meet volunteers just like her.
-That’s where she met her area coordinator, Cheryl.
+Then she found out that the Search for Jesus team would be nearby in Atlanta, Georgia, to meet volunteers just like her.
+That’s where she met her area coordinator, Cheryl McClure.
 The pair live close by, and Cheryl arranged to come by Beverly’s house to help her navigate the Internet.
 As a fellow volunteer, Cheryl knew exactly what Beverly needed to do.

 “After that, it was pretty quick,” Beverly said.